citymeetingsnyc/cpc-city-of-yes-housing-opportunity-testimony-data/README.md

   - The name of the person testifying
   - Various attributes extracted from each testimony using language models
 - Code that demonstrates how to extract which elements of the zoning proposal were discussed from every testimony using language models.
-- The output of this code for every testimony in `extracted-data`.
+- The output of this code for every testimony in `extracted-data`: https://github.com/citymeetingsnyc/cpc-city-of-yes-housing-opportunity-testimony-data/tree/main/extracted-data

 ## Running the code